storj/storj/docs/blueprints/deletion-performance.md

 ## Open issues (if applicable)

 1. Should we track how much each storage node is storing extra due not sending deletes?
 For the storage nodes that accumulate too much garbage, we could send garbage collection request outside of the normal schedule.
+1. Discuss backward-incompatibility that we may introduce when adapting the protocol buffer definitions in the storage node and satellite side.